superbiche/WebFontExhibition/README.md

 By **saving** the directory structure of the selected Fonts directory in a **SQLite3** database, it avoids parsing the directory structure on each reload.
 Finally, the fonts are **lazy-loaded**, and a **preview** is available from the select menu.

-_**For people who don't like PHP**, you can simply use [Web Font Specimen](http://wfs.typographisme.net/) coupled with [FontFrient](http://somadesign.ca/projects/fontfriend/), an incredibly useful bookmarklet that allows you to change your page's font by simply dragging it in a zone.
+_**For people who don't like PHP**, you can simply use [Web Font Specimen](http://wfs.typographisme.net/) coupled with [FontFriend](http://somadesign.ca/projects/fontfriend/), an incredibly useful bookmarklet that allows you to change your page's font by simply dragging it in a zone.
 But that's not the point._

 ## How to

 ### Installation

 Extract the content of the archive if needed, then simply move the folder anywhere under your webserver document root.
-While it's not essential, I recommend setting a virtual host.
-Nice web typography deserves at least a host, you lazy!
+While it's not essential, I recommend setting a virtual host or an Apache alias.
+Easy access for lazy people :)

 #### Linking to the fonts
 ##### Directory structure